H-1B Visa Information for Foreign Workers at Montana State University

 Note: "Portability"- According to immigration law which went into effect October 17, 2000, the employee may begin working as soon as the new employer files the H-1B petition with the USCIS.
 There is no need to wait for the petition to be approved.
 This is only true for change of H-1B employer if the employee remains in the U.S. For change of STATUS to H-1B, the employee must wait for the approval notice.

-How long does it take to get H-1B status?
 OIP recommends beginning the visa application process six months prior to the planned start date for the position.
 Using regular processing and once filed, the petition will take up to four months for USCIS to adjudicate.
 In addition it will take one month for OIP to prepare the paperwork.

-What is Premium Processing?
 The USCIS offers an expedited service for certain employment-based petitions including the H-1B.
 Once a petition is submitted to the service center, the USCIS guarantees a response within 15 calendar days.
 The current USCIS fee for premium processing is $1225.

-What about dependents?
-If employee has been granted H-1B status, a spouse and children (under 21) will normally be eligible for H-4 status.
+If the employee has been granted H-1B status, a spouse and children (under 21) will normally be eligible for H-4 status.
 If the employee and dependents are in the U.S. in legal status and if the employer is requesting that a status be changed to H-1B, the dependents may apply for a change to H-4 status.
-The spouse and child should complete and sign Form I-539 and submit it with the employer's petition.
+The spouse and child should complete and sign Form I-539 and submit it along with the employer's petition.
 The I-539 should be signed by the primary dependent and not by the employee, unless the oldest dependent is a minor child.
 All signatures must be original. (faxed or scanned versions not accepted)

 If the employee's dependents are outside the U.S., the employer does not need to include any information about them in the petition.
 After the petition has been approved, they may apply for H-4 visas at a U.S. Consulate.
 In addition to the items mentioned above for an H-1B application, they should present a marriage certificate (for spouse) or birth certificate (for children).
 Always check on the consulate website for additional requirements.